piravp/dictionary/README.md

 *The current version (.pdf) can be found [here](./dictionary.pdf).*

 ### Contribute
 This is a document that is meant to be understood by everyone.
-To achieve this, there needs to be more people working on the project.
-Any type of contribution, styling, corrections, new definitions, translations is highly encouraged.
+To achieve this, any type of contribution, styling, corrections, new definitions, translations is highly encouraged.